superfaceai/docs/docs/guides/test-capability.md

 ### Using Jest snapshots

-You can also use jest snapshots for asserting result to automate capturing of results:
+You can use [Jest snapshots](https://jestjs.io/docs/snapshot-testing) to automatically capture the result:

 ```javascript title="profile.provider.test.js" {21-22}
 const { SuperfaceClient } = require('@superfaceai/one-sdk');